omelao/django-db-switcher/README.md

 # django-switcher
 Django script to switch/move to a new database

-First of all you have to set 2 databases on your setting file:
+First of all you have to set 2 databases on your setting file, in my case I was moving from Mysql to Postgresql:

 ```python
    DATABASES = {